evercam/ex_nvr/README.md

 <iframe width="640" height="480" src="http://localhost:4000/webrtc/device_id?access_token=token" title="ex_nvr" allowfullscreen></iframe>
 ```

-> The `access_token` will eventually expire and must be updated to ensure the proper functionning of the embedded page.
+> The `access_token` will eventually expire and must be updated to ensure the proper functioning of the embedded page.
 We plan to enhance this by introducing the capability to make the page public or generate non-expiring tokens with view privileges.

 ## Features